DorkmasterFlek/smrpg_web_randomizer/README.md

-# smrpg_web_randomizer
+# Super Mario RPG Web Randomizer

-New Web-based randomizer for Super Mario RPG based on the [Gentle Beauty and Raw Power](https://github.com/abyssonym/smrpg_gbarp) randomizer by abyssonym.
+New web-based randomizer for Super Mario RPG based on the original command line [Gentle Beauty and Raw Power](https://github.com/abyssonym/smrpg_gbarp) randomizer by abyssonym.

 This web version is a Django-powered site.
 It is assumed you know how to deploy Django to use this.